 Peak walking rate: $35

-Built in the late 1800s, Wawashkamo has stood the test of time and delivers a fun, playable test for all.
-The course still retains the original greens and tee boxes from its 1898 design.
+Built in the late 1800s, Wawashkamo has stood the test of time, still delivering a fun, playable test for all.
+The course retains the original greens and tee boxes from its 1898 design.
 Wawashkamo’s charm comes from its old school cop bunkering and tiny greens.
 The course also offers hickory rentals for $40/round.

 Iron River Country Club – Langford & Moreau – Iron River, MI